nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

     * (Mandatory) **optype (msg-consume)** is the statement identifier for this statement
-    * (Optional)  **topic_names**, when provided, specifies multiple topic names from which to consume messages.
-Default to document level parameter **topic_uri**.
+    * (Optional)  **topic_names**, when provided, specifies multiple topic names from which to consume messages for multi-topic message consumption.
     * (Optional)  **topics_pattern**, when provided, specifies pulsar topic regex pattern for multi-topic message consumption
     * (Mandatory) **subscription_name** specifies subscription name.